astitvashukla05/JavaScript/10-WorkOutly/Readme.md

-# 🗺️ Mapty - Workout Tracker
+# 🗺️ WorkOutly - Workout Tracker

-Mapty is a web app that helps you **log your workouts** (Running & Cycling) on an interactive map.
+WorkOutlyß is a web app that helps you **log your workouts** (Running & Cycling) on an interactive map.
 It uses the **Geolocation API** to detect your current position and **Leaflet.js** to render the map.
 You can click anywhere on the map, add your workout details, and see them displayed both on the map and in a list.